Mr. Moto: Filmography

+Mr. Moto Takes a Vacation: Norman Foster; While pretending to be vacationing in San Francisco, Moto is actually keeping an eye on the crown of the Queen of Sheba, surefire bait for the master thief known as Metaxa.; Original story.

+The Return of Mr. Moto: Henry Silva; Ernest Morris; 1965; Moto leaves his Hawaiian home to solve a case in London involving an ex-Nazi.

 Character in the radio program

 From May to October 1951, the NBC Radio Network produced and aired 23 half-hour episodes starring James Monks as Mr. I.A.
 Moto, international secret agent.
 Mr. Moto is an American of Japanese descent born in San Francisco but retaining his international connections.

 The show focused on Mr. Moto's fight against Communism although occasionally he solved more mundane mysteries such as murder and blackmail.